idaholab/moose/tutorials/tutorial02_multiapps/doc/content/step01_multiapps.md

 !col! width=50%
 To get started, let's consider a simple system with two apps as shown on the right.

-For now: no Transfers, no Coupling
+For now: no `Transfers` so no coupling

 Each application will march forward in time together, solve, and output !col-end!